-There will be a C root note at the beginning of the test, then the melody will be played twice.
-After this, candidates need to play the melody back to a metronome click.
-Both playings of the melody and the metronome backing for the exam version will be preceded by a one bar count-in.
+There will be a C root note at the beginning of the test, then the melody will be played twice, each preceded by four clicks.
+After this, there will be a one-bar count-in and then candidates need to play the melody back to a metronome click.